 Merrilee Dahm joined the Sequel Youth and Family Services family in 2014 as our Clinical Director.
 Her drive and dedication to serving children and families was quickly noticed and her role within Sequel began to grow.
 Over the years Merrilee has taken on additional responsibilities to help our programs grow and develop.
-She added Director of Development and Operations to her title in 2016.
+She added Director of Development to her title in 2016.
 Merrilee is accredited as an Adolescent-Community Reinforce Approach (ACRA) Supervisor, allowing her to oversee our adolescent substance use treatment program in Waldo and Knox Counties.

 While at Sequel she has developed an interest in helping staff to increase skills and in helping teams to work toward excellence in the treatment and support of our families.

 Prior to her work with Sequel, she worked with children and families in rural Maine.